matheusevaldt/weather-app/README.md

 Weather application using vanilla JavaScript.

 The application is currently deployed on Heroku.
-The link to visualize the project is as follows: [soon]
+The link to visualize the project is as follows: https://matheusevaldt-weather-app.herokuapp.com/